 - And much more

-Two other tools that make finding profitable products easier and are useful for both retail and online arbitrage are Keepa and Jungle Scout’s Chrome extension.
+Another tool that makes finding profitable products easier and is useful for both retail and online arbitrage is Jungle Scout’s Extension.

-Jungle Scout Extension allows you, at the click of a button, to get a quick snapshot of how well a certain product sells on Amazon.
-You simply enable the Chrome extension as you’re browning a listing on Amazon, and you can view price history, sales history, as well as a product’s profitability.
+Jungle Scout Extension allows you to get a quick snapshot of how well a certain product sells on Amazon at the click of a button.
+You simply enable the Chrome extension as you’re browsing a listing on Amazon, and you can view price history, sales history, as well as a product’s profitability.

 To get a better picture of how consistently this product sells, click on the number to see historical monthly sales (“Mo.
 Sales”).

 This graph will show you sales over time, which is a very important metric to look at, as it will tell you if a product sells consistently or not.

 As you can see in the graph above, the sales steadily increased during Q4, then dropped off in January – showing that this may not be the best time of year to sell this product.
 This is why it is very important to make decisions based on historical data and not the current sales rank.

 The Extension also features a Historical Trend data chart located in the embedded section on a product detail page.
 Sellers are now able to see historical data points such as Buy Box price, New lowest price, BSR, Amazon’s price, and more.

 Sellers are able to choose the data points they would like to see about the product and sellers are allowed to filter between 3, 6, 12, and 24 months.

 With these easily accessible data points, sellers can better understand an ASIN’s performance to make more informed decisions.